brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

-Over in the terminal running our `server.js` process, you should see logs from the `curl` query.
+Over in the terminal running our `server.js` process, we should see logs from the `curl` query.
 If something went wrong, it will likely appear here.

 <pre class="code">
     <code class="plain" data-wrap="false">